SateaMall/ClaimsKG-Statistical-Repository/README.md

-# ClaimsKG-Statistical-Repository
+## ClaimsKG-Statistical-Repository
 A statistical repository for the knowlege graph of the ClaimsKG

 # Clone the project
 git clone git@github.com:SateaMall/ClaimsKG-Statistical-Repository.git

-# Install dependencies
+# Install dependencies from requirements.txt in the back-end
-pip install pandas
-pip install SPARQLWrapper
-pip install flask-cors
-pip install langcodes
-pip install numpy
+pip install -r requirements.txt
-...

 # Run the app.py in claimsKG-Backend:
 python3 app.py